PriceHiller/VMem-Cache-Sim/README.md

 ## With `Cmake`

 Create a `build` directory and change directory into it.
-From that directory type `cmake ..` and (if on Unix platforms) run `make` to build.
+From that directory type `cmake ..` and then run `cmake --build .` to build.

 The built binary should be in the generated `bin/` directory.